 There are tons of strategies out there to help you improve your English vocabulary skills quickly and effectively.
-Below, you’ll find 3 vital concepts that are free and proven to work.
+But there are so many that it can feel hard to sift through.
+Today we’ll talk about 3 proven strategies to improve your English for free!

 3 Strategies to Improve English Vocabulary Skills